JT8D-17/x-plane-cockpit-crosshair/README.md

 <a name="6.0"></a>
 ## 6 - Menu

-A menu named "Cockpit Crosshair" will be added to the aircraft mdenu in X-Plane's main menu bar.
+A menu named "Cockpit Crosshair" will be added to the aircraft menu on X-Plane's main menu bar.

 Menu options are the follwing: